rcw5/tutorials/bike-touring-route-planning/README.md

 **Must:**

-- Automatically generate routes from 2 or more points - I don't want to spend ages drawing lines myself
+- Have an interface that makes it easy to draw routes (i.e. A-to-B planning or sticks to roads as you draw)
 - Use cycle friendly routes, not motorways and trunk roads
-- Be able to produce routes that can be followed on a Garmin Edge 1000 and eTrex 20 (GPX files essentially)
+- Be able to produce routes that can be followed on a Garmin Edge 1000, 800 and eTrex 20 (GPX files essentially)
 - Be so simple that it works even in a tent in the pouring rain
-- Take place on a device which has a long battery life
+- Take place on a device which has a long battery life, and preferably one I already take on the trip for other reasons
 - Be on a device that I either have already or is cheap to buy/replace if it gets trashed or stolen on tour

 **Should**

-- Use offline mapping and routing as you can never rely on an internet connection
+- Work offline as much as possible (this is less of a concern than it used to be due to wifi connections everywhere and the ease of getting cellular data on my phone)
 - Device should weigh as little as possible
 - Device should take up as little space in a pannier as possible
 - Be on a device that can be charged by USB

-All the devices and applications I mention below meet some of these requirements but as with everything in life, it's a trade off...
+All the devices and applications I mention below meet some of these requirements but as with everything in life, it's a trade off.

+# Cut to the chase: what I use today

+On [my last trip](https://www.crazyguyonabike.com/doc/?o=tS&doc_id=21036) I took my iPad and used the MapOut app to plan routes from the comfort of my tent.
+MapOut exports to GPX files which I copied to my Garmin Edge 1000 via a wifi SD card reader.

+To upload my days ride to Strava I transferred files from my Garmin Edge to my iPad via the SD card reader, then upload them using Safari.

 # Microsoft Windows
 ## Devices